tagspaces/documentation/search.md

 If you need more information about supported file types, please take a look at [this article](https://www.tagspaces.org/supported-file-formats/).

-### <i class="profeature">pro</i>Advanced search

-The advanced search dialog in TagSpaces PRO contains two more search features:

-### <i class="profeature">pro</i>Search by file type

-In the file type dropdown you can specify a group of files you want to search.
-The following file type groups are supported:

 * Pictures: JPG,PNG,GIF,... (query shortcut t:picture)
 * Documents: PDF,ODF,DOCX,EXL,... (query shortcut t:doc)
 * Notes: MD,TXT,HTML,... (query shortcut t:note)